Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Evaluation

-\sysname enables JIT kernel optimization with minimal overhead.
+\textbf{Overhead. } \sysname enables JIT kernel optimization with minimal overhead.
 For example, the microbenchmark is a one-time effort executed in the offline stage, taking less than 1 second on a AMD Ryzen 5800H CPU according to our measurements.
-During JIT inference, kernels are sequentially pushed from the server to clients.
-The compiled kernel sizes range between 5$\sim$30KiB, which does not add a significant burden to the network load.
-To evaluate the newly arriving kernels, the client typically takes around 69$\sim$728ms for most kernels based on our assessment, which is nearly imperceptible.
+During JIT inference, kernels are sequentially pushed from the server to devices.
+The compiled kernel sizes range between 5$\sim$30KB, which does not add a significant burden to the network load.
+To evaluate the newly arriving kernels, a device typically takes 69$\sim$728ms for most kernels based on our assessment, which is nearly imperceptible.